wmsmacdonald/delta-history/README.md

 Range: all integers > 0

 Maximum size in bytes to store recent file versions on disc.
 If this is reached, it will start deleting earlier files.
 If a single file is too large to fit,  `DeltaHistory.OversizedFileError` will be thrown.

+### options.storageDirectory
+Directory that stores persistant file version data.
+If this is not specified, the version store will be cleared when the package starts again.

 ## Class: DeltaHistory
 ### deltaHistory.addVersion(fileId, [file])